Applib-OpenHarmony/MaterialBackdrop/README.md

 # MaterialBackdrop

-It is a library in ETS, which s used to apply backdrop functionality.
+It is a library in eTS, which s used to apply backdrop functionality, of OpenHarmony.
-It contains several types of models, among which used can choose any model according to the need.
+It allows user to create their custom UIs and adds backdrop functionality to it.

 ## Installation